Cyntoia Brown, In Prison For Murder, Is Granted Clemency By Tenn. Governor

 The high-profile attention to Brown's case has also put renewed focus "on how the criminal justice system treats child victims of sex trafficking who commit crimes," as NPR's Samantha Raphelson has reported.
 "Each year, more than 1,000 children are arrested for prostitution in the U.S., according to the Bureau of Justice Statistics."

+If you're wondering how a 16 year old black girl gets a shockingly lengthy prison sentence for shooting her white, 43-year-old john... pic.twitter.com/asKENpubhV— Brantley Hargrove (@BrantHargrove) January 7, 2019

-Advocates have called for cases such as Brown's to be reconsidered under new "safe harbor" laws that provide more protections for minors who were the victims of trafficking.
-As he set Brown's freedom in motion, Tennessee's governor acknowledged that changes are needed.
+Advocates have called for cases such as Brown's to be reconsidered under "safe harbor" laws that provide more protections for minors who were the victims of trafficking.
+As he set Brown's freedom in motion, Tennessee's governor acknowledged that more changes are needed.

 "While we have spent a considerable amount of time studying and implementing sentencing and criminal justice reform in our state, there is more work to be done," Haslam said as he announced his clemency decision.
 "I am hopeful serious consideration of additional reforms will continue, especially with respect to the sentencing of juveniles."